valory-xyz/open-autonomy/docs/guides/draft_service_idea_and_define_fsm_specification.md

 * **Transitions** define how to move from one state to another based on the events observed (e.g., if the service observes an error event in a certain state, move back to the initial state).

 ???+ example "Example of a service FSM"
-    This is a draft of the FSM of the [Hello World service](../demos/hello_world_demo.md).
-You can learn more about the purpose of each of the individual states, events and transitions in its [dedicated section](../demos/hello_world_demo.md).
+    This is an example of the FSM of the [Hello World service](../demos/hello_world_demo.md), at high level.
+You can learn more about the purpose of each of the states, events and transitions in its [dedicated section](../demos/hello_world_demo.md).

     <figure markdown>
     ![](../images/hello_world_fsm.svg)